📅 27 June, 2019

 Following the clinical modelling Skype held on 28/06/2019, the above post has been updated to reflect the following;

-4. Which lead to the idea to remodel the template as a Section.
-This will allow the Problem List to be inserted into templates with a broader clinical use case such as outpatient summaries.
+to be inserted into templates with a broader clinical use case such as outpatient summaries.